project-gemmi/gemmi/docs/grid.rst

   `Jiang & Brünger (1994) <https://doi.org/10.1006/jmbi.1994.1633>`_
   proposed *r*\ :sub:`probe` = 1.0 Å and *r*\ :sub:`shrink` = 1.1 Å.
 * The above procedure eliminates small solvent islands.
-  If it is not sufficient, we can explicitely remove islands (contiguous areas of 1's) up to a certain volume.
+  If it is not sufficient, we can explicitly remove islands (contiguous areas of 1's) up to a certain volume.
   This step was added for compatibility with Refmac.